Sign up to our Newsletter

 Emory University School of Law

-Why pick Emory University School of Law: Emory is ranked at #30 of the best law schools to attend and #23 on the National Law Journal’s “Go To Law Schools” list.
+Why pick Emory University School of Law: Emory is the 42nd best law school to attend and is also a top 25 in various other categories, including its reputation among lawyers and judges.
 They offer an LLM concentration in Child Law and Policy

-Why pick the School of Law at the University of Oregon: The University of Oregon was ranked #1 in Legal Research and Writing in the state of Oregon by U.S. News and World Report.
+Why pick the University of Oregon: The University of Oregon was ranked #1 in Legal Research and Writing in the state of Oregon.
 The school also has domestic abuse and child advocacy concentrations.

 FAQs: Family Law Schools